Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## More options for stunning professional cel-shading
 The following factors are also essential in nowadays animation/game production when using cel-shading.
-Please try these out after mastering this chapter.
+Please try these out after mastering this page.

 * [Emission](Emission.md)
 * [Normal Map](NormalMap.md)